civisanalytics/civis-r/README.md

 Introduction
 ------------

-`civis-r` is an R package that helps analysts and developers interact with the Civis Platform.
+`civis` is an R package that helps analysts and developers interact with the Civis Platform.
 The package includes a set of tools around common workflows as well as a convenient interface to make requests directly to the Civis API.